durcij/comics-club/_posts/2019-09-02-meeting-summary.md

 - Art
 ---

 This week, we started off with some fun, and made some Exquisite Cadaver comics.
 There were some interesting ones to say the least.
-Our now distant feck member, Star, called in from her home in Newark to say, "Hi!"
+Our now distant feck member, Star, called in from her home in New Jersey to say, "Hi!"

 ## Officer Announcements